 This is never a good look – especially if you have been reminding your participants of the call.
-And if (as you definitely should) you have an announcement feature like the one offered by WHPAY?
-Turned on, then there really is nowhere to hide.
+And if (as you definitely should) you have an announcement feature turned on, then there really is nowhere to hide.
 The conversation will be interrupted mid-flow to let everybody know that you just joined the call.
 As if that’s not bad enough, people will then have to go back and explain everything you have missed.
 That’s one sure-fire way to make sure your agenda topples straight away!

 There was a time, in some far-away, bygone era, when somebody would have to sit with a pen and paper rapidly attempting to transcribe every word uttered during a meeting.
 Thankfully, such challenging torture is no longer necessary.
-IF you’re hosting a conference call, all you need to do is turn on a call-recording feature, you will have a record of everything that has been said.
+If you’re hosting a conference call, all you need to do is turn on a call-recording feature.
+You will have a record of everything that has been said, making minutes infinitely easier.

-Some conference call providers do make you pay to access a recording feature, though.
-Thankfully, WHYPAY? offers it – like all of its other features and services – entirely free of charge.
 There are dozens of reasons why conference call recording is so useful, but a key one is that it simply allows you to take notes of the meetings after you have finished, calmly and pausing as often as needed.
-These notes can then be easily emailed around to all the participants, so they have a handed summary of what has been achieved.
+These notes can then be easily emailed around to all the participants, so they have a handy summary of what has been achieved.